 All papers will be reviewed by the Conference Review Committee.
 The Conference Review Committee will seek out prospective presenters to submit high-quality abstracts that clearly outline the content of the session.

 Oracle is interested in original proposals showcasing Oracle's products, services, and solutions in original, innovative, and informative ways.
 Proposals should have a clear focus and tell the audience what they will learn from the session.
 The committee is looking for proposals from all types of companies and organizations that showcase new ideas and demonstrate a cutting-edge approach.
 Proposals that excite attendees and provoke discussion are always a plus.

 Below are examples of some of the broad areas of interest our Conference Review Committee may be seeking:

 The following information provides additional general guidelines.
 Providing such information does not guarantee that a submission will be accepted by the conference review committee.

-On behalf of myself and my company/organization, which is designated below ("Organization"), and in consideration of my participation in either Oracle OpenWorld 2015 and/or JavaOne 2015, scheduled to take place October 24 to 29, 2015 in San Francisco (the “Event”), I grant Oracle (and its designated contractors), and its subsidiaries and affiliates under common control ("Oracle") the following permissions in connection with the Event:
+On behalf of myself and my company/organization, which is designated below ("Organization"), and in consideration of my participation in either Oracle OpenWorld 2016 and/or JavaOne 2016, scheduled to take place September 18–22, 2016 in San Francisco (the "Event"), I grant Oracle (and its designated contractors), and its subsidiaries and affiliates under common control ("Oracle") the following permissions in connection with the Event:

 I understand that neither my Organization nor I will receive any compensation for granting these permissions.
 Oracle is not granted any other permissions or rights with respect to my Likeness, my Presentation, the Recordings, or the Presentation Materials.